juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-27/index.md

 ### Step 5: Call your web API via your Power App

-Next, we want to make an API call within your Power.
-You can import our [GitHub Comment - Power App](powerapp) sample app, please follow instructions on [Importing a canvas app package](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/export-import-app#importing-a-canvas-app-package).
+Next, we want to make an API call within your Power App.
+For this, we created a very simple Power App as our front-end with a **Send** Button and a **TextInput** field.

 1. In your Power App, add your custom connector to your Power App via the tab **data > + Add data**.